Scorpion Research Logo Scorpion Research Header

 Welcome To Scorpion BarCode!

-Scorpion BarCode is a complete Barcode creation utility that you can use to quickly create Barcode images for use in other applications.
+Scorpion BarCode is a complete Barcode creation utility that enables you to quickly create Barcode images for use in other applications.
 The software supports the following symbologies:

 • EAN-13 (With or without Add-On codes)